-SMARTY is offering a £16 unlimited data SIM card in April 2024.
-There’s no contract, no credit check & 5G coverage.
+SMARTY is offering a £16 unlimited data SIM card in April 2025.
+There’s no contract, no credit check & 5G coverage from Three.

-In the UK, SMARTY Mobile is currently offering an unlimited data SIM card for just £16/month.
-This is a special offer that’s running in April 2024.
+In the UK, SMARTY Mobile is currently offering an unlimited data SIM card for only £16 per month.
+It’s a special offer for new customers that sign up in April 2025, and it is reduced from their normal price of £20 per month.

 Get unlimited data for £16 on SMARTY →